oanneskim/hm/README.md

 hm: hyunmin's contribution
 ==

-bedfriehds.sh : converters and parsers for bed and its friends (sam,gff,...)
+bedfriehds.sh :
 ---
+converters and parsers for bed and its friends (sam,gff,...)

+mpileupToFreq: mpileup parser
  ```

   usage: